larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 might be possibly be Bill graspers, or actually I think Bill Man wrote, wrote the program.
-Bill Gospar actually mainly
+Bill Gosper actually mainly
 just programmed the life.
 At the cellular automata level, he didn't write the underlying program that much, I don't think.
-So yeah, this this is possibly build gospar.
+So yeah, this this is possibly build Gosper.
 (65:35)
 Dot com it's a little right.
 Yeah it has a few little annotations here.